Tony20105972/TrustFlow-ETH_Global_Frontend/README.md

 🚀 **This project was built from scratch during ETHGlobal Unite DeFi (July 29 – Aug 4, 2025).**
 All commits, code, and features were created specifically for this hackathon.

+I made it Lovable, so there are a lot of big commitments.
+But this isn't even a boilerplate cord, it's only made during a complete hackathon.

 ---

 ## 📆 Development Timeline (Hackathon Week)